sascha-schieferdecker/youtube_gdprembed/README.md

 This does no longer work as before.
 Related videos from your own channel are still shown.

 So this extension makes use of the rather hacky workaround described by [Maximilian Laumeister] to hide these related videos by creating some CSS overlays, if the corresponding option is set.
-My JS is nicer though ;) Did I mention IE11 sucks?
+Did I mention IE11 sucks?

 ## Contributions